DarienLibrary/website_content/content/_finished/meeting_rooms/meetings-rooms.md

 <div class="row margin-bottom-10">
 <div class="col-xs-12 col-sm-8 col-md-9">

 Need a place to study or have a meeting?
 We have a variety of spaces to meet your needs.
 All rooms include WiFi access, power outlets, a table, and chairs.
 These rooms are available for two hour blocks of time.
-They may be reserved up to one month in advance by Darien residents, those who work in Darien full-time, and [Friends of the Library](/friends "Friends of the Library") who donate annually at the $300 level or above.
+They may be reserved up to 14 days in advance by Darien residents, those who work in Darien full-time, and [Friends of the Library](/friends "Friends of the Library") who donate annually at the $300 level or above.

 <!-- Call [203-669-5236](tel:203-669-5236 "Call the Reference Desk").
 Non-resident members may use these rooms on a first-come first-served basis.
 Just stop by the Reference Desk on the Second Level to sign up for your room!-->